DanBuchan/profile_drift_new/README.md

-   drift_error_list.txt - families with errors in the drift summary file, to be re-run insignificant_drifts.txt - families where contamination is less than 5% of the peak family size significant_drifts.txt - list of drift families with substantial amounts of drift
+   drift_error_list.txt - families with errors in the drift summary file, to be re-run insignificant_drifts.txt - families where contamination is less than 5% of the peak family size significant_drifts.txt - list of drift families with substantial amounts of drift drift_summary.txt - summary of some differnt behaviours of the query and contaminant families

 ## 2b